hedonihilist/obsidian-habit-calendar/README.md

 ![calendar](images/hbcalendar.png)

-Notice that you can customize the habit label 😊 in the calendar by setting the header to "aaabbbccc|label". the text after the last "|" will be used as the label.
+Notice that you can customize the habit label 👨‍💻 in the calendar by setting the header to "aaabbbccc|label".
+The text after the last "|" will be used as the label.

 ### not using YYYY-MM-DD ?